 Let’s suppose, that you are playing chess and in the game, the threefold repetition occurs.
 Then you would have to claim for a draw by that rule right?
 Similarly, if the 50 move rule occurred then also you have to claim.
 How would you do all these claims without talking!

-In case you don’t know, the threefold repetition rule means, if the same position is repeated at least three times then the player with the turn can claim for a draw.
+In case you don’t know, the threefold repetition rule means, that if the same position is repeated at least three times then the player with the turn can claim a draw.

 The position is the same if the same player has the turn, the same piece occupies the same squares, plus the castling rights and en passant capture possibility is the same.